Girl in the Blue Coat

-> I’m… disappointed.
+I’m… disappointed.
 Underwhelmed.
 Don’t really know how to feel.
-I was just expected something sadder, more thought-provoking.
-Don’t get me wrong, it was okay.
-Maybe it was just a personal preference.
-On a brighter note, I am appreciative of the cover under the dust jacket.
+I was just expected something sadder, something more thought-provoking.
+Don’t get me wrong, it was okay, despite my lowering the rating at a later date.
+Maybe it was just a personal preference and that’s okay.

 We follow Hanneke, a grief-ridden girl who works for the black market getting people what they need as a small rebellious act towards Hitler.
 On one of her runs, a client asks her to find a person, which at first she declines but ends up doing anyways.

-Hanneke as a main character was boring.
-And towards the end, she made some stupid decisions that lessen any type of fondness I could’ve had.
+And Hanneke as a main character was boring.
+Not only did she make not so smart decisions, she was just so… dull.
 The side characters were boring and forgettable.
-The girl she’s looking for and the mystery surrounding her, I just wasn’t interested.
+The girl she’s looking for and the mystery surrounding her… I just wasn’t interested.
 And that plot twist?
 Very obvious in my eyes.